Extra station facilities

 Tactile travel preparation at home and at the station

-You can find tactile station maps for visually impaired travellers in the service shops at Amsterdam Centraal (also in the Servicecenter), Utrecht Centraal, Rotterdam Centraal and Den Haag stations. you can also order a free home version
+You can find tactile station maps for visually impaired travellers in the OV Service & Tickets Shop at Amsterdam Centraal, Utrecht Centraal, Rotterdam Centraal and Den Haag stations. you can also order a free home version

 How does it work?

-Visually impaired passengers are led to the OV service shop by guide lines.
+Visually impaired passengers are led to the OV Service & Tickets Shop by guid lines.
 At the service desk, they can ask for a station map.
 They can can then examine the map in a quiet area of the shop.
 After this, the map can be returned at the service desk.

-The maps are available in the OV service shops at Amsterdam Centraal (also in the Servicecenter), Utrecht Centraal, Rotterdam Centraal and Den Haag stations.
-In one years time, we will join with the OV service shops and the Oogvereniging to assess experiences with the maps and decide whether to develop them for more stations.
+The maps are available in the OV Service & Tickets Shop at Amsterdam Centraal, Utrecht Centraal, Rotterdam Centraal and Den Haag stations.
+In one years time, we will join with the OV Service & Tickets Shop and the Oogvereniging to assess experiences with the maps and decide whether to develop them for more stations.